 The front passenger sensing system can automatically turn off the passenger front airbag.
 The system is designed to help protect small (child size) occupants from airbag deployments when they are improperly seated or restrained in the front passenger seat contrary to proper child-seating or restraint usage recommendations.
 Even with this technology, parents are STRONGLY encouraged to always properly restrain children in the rear seat.
-The sensor also turns off the passenger seat is empty.
+The sensor also turns off the passenger front airbag and passenger seat-mounted side airbag when the passenger seat is empty.